marcelschliesser/plcmnt-pro/readme.md

 # plcmnt-pro
-Read data from a Google Sheet and present it via a Flask App to the end user!
+Read data from a Google Sheet and present it via a Flask App to the end user.

 ## Create Service Account JSON
 ```